A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Discussion

-Second, the drifting component could be the result of plasma lensing of radio waves by the local ionised media within the host galaxy \citep{cordes_2017_apj}, and possibly in the local environment. \citealt{main_2018_natur} show in a study of giant pulses that radio emission can be amplified, by factors of a few to tens, through plasma lensing.
-Furthermore, the detected long-term RM and DM variations for \rmkt (Section~\ref{sect:enviro}) imply an active, magnetised environment, which is consistent with the presence of lensing plasma in the source vicinity.
+Second, the drifting component could be the result of plasma lensing of radio waves by the local ionised media within the host galaxy \citep{cordes_2017_apj}, and possibly in the local environment.
+We consider this possibility, as the detected long-term RM and DM variations for \rmkt (Section~\ref{sect:enviro}) imply an active, magnetised environment, which is consistent with the presence of lensing plasma in the source vicinity.
+As radio waves encounter a plasma lense, photons propagation along different paths with different deflection angles, $\theta$.
+The total group delay then contains two frequency-dependent terms: the dispersive delay, $\tau_{\rm disp} \propto DM(\theta) \nu^{-2}$, which may vary as a function of $\theta$ due to differences in free electron density in the plasma; and a geometric delay $\tau_{\rm geo} \propto \nu^{-4}$ due to longer path length, where the frequency dependence arises due to the plasma refraction index \citep{er_2020}.
+A combination of these factors means plasma lensing could explain why the drifting component of the FRB accumulates a larger DM.
+However, \citealt{main_2018_natur} show in a study of giant pulses that radio emission can be amplified, by factors of a few to tens, through plasma lensing.
 Generically, the emission bandwidth of lensed pulses scales inversely with the magnification $\upmu$ such that $\frac{\delta \nu}{\nu} \propto \upmu^{-1}$ for an elongated lens (or $\propto \upmu^{-1/2}$ for an elliptical lens).
 While the drifting component is less luminous than other burst components and appears (notwithstanding the limited observing bandwidth) to occupy a similar spectral bandwidth, it is plausible the burst was intrinsically less luminous prior to lensing.
-Finally, plasma lensing would easily explain why this drifting component of the FRB accumulates a larger DM \citep{cordes_2017_apj,er_2020}.
 Unfortunately, we do not record the voltage data for the NRT and the data from Westerbork lacks sensitivity and bandwidth, thereby preventing the use of the the proposed lensing tests described by \cite{kader_2024_phrvd}.
 Although no definitive determination can be made, on balance it appears plasma lensing of the drifting component is consistent with our observations.